Dave Boling: How WCC's addition of Grand Canyon, Seattle U impacts Gonzaga's decision to remain in conference

 As it stands, the Zags are not in a situation that is forcing them into a move.
 But nobody wants a fluid landscape to turn into quicksand.

 Fans will first weigh the competitive aspects.
 Grand Canyon is considered a sleeping giant.
-The Antelopes, coached by Bryce Drew, have been to three NCAA Tournaments in the last four years.
+The Antelopes, coached by Bryce Drew, have been to three NCAA Tournaments in the past four years.

 Their fan base is huge and avid.
 Really.
 Big-time fans.
 Their campus hosts 27,000 students, with 92,000 more online, making their enrollment about half the population of Spokane.